This section directs agencies on the use of the requisition to streamline and standardize the purchasing process.

 Preferred Source, Centralized Contracts and Discretionary Purchases

-Business Units should use a General Purchase Type Requisition to initiate purchases from (i) a preferred source, (ii) a centralized contract, and (iii) vendors for discretionary purchases.
+Agencies should use a General Type Requisition to initiate purchases from (i) a preferred source, (ii) a centralized contract, and (iii) vendors for discretionary purchases.

-For purchases from centralized contracts, Business Units must reference the contract ID on the requisition.
+For purchases from centralized contracts, agencies must reference the contract ID on the requisition.

 The ordering address on the requisition carries over to the purchase order.
 If there is more than one ordering address maintained for the vendor, the requisitioner is responsible to select the correct address on the requisition.

-Business Units will not use a SFS requisition for preferred source purchases, centralized contract purchases or discretionary purchases.
-Business Units should follow their internal guidance for beginning the purchasing process.
-Bulkload Business Units initiate the purchasing process in the SFS with a purchase order.
+Agencies will not use requisition in SFS for preferred source purchases, centralized contract purchases or discretionary purchases.
+Agencies should follow their internal guidance for beginning the purchasing process.
+Bulkload agencies initiate the purchasing process in the SFS with a purchase order.

-Business Units must use the Contract Type Requisition to initiate the procurement contract creation, submission, and approval processes for all Business Unit Contracts.
-The requisition serves as the funding reservation to pre-encumber funds and reduce the Business Unit’s available budget balance.
+Agencies must use the Contract Type Requisition to initiate the procurement contract creation, submission, and approval processes for all agency contracts.
+The requisition serves as the funding reservation to pre-encumber funds and reduce the agency’s available budget balance.

 All procurement contract types that require funds reservation prior to establishing an obligation will require the use of a requisition to pre-encumber the amount of funds required in accordance with the Office of the State Comptroller’s (OSC) encumbrance policy.
 For additional information regarding OSC’s encumbrance policy, please refer to Chapter XI, Section 2.C - Contract Funds Reservation of this Guide.

-Business Units will not use a requisition to create a Business Unit contract; instead, Business Units will bulkload a contract document into the SFS.
+Agencies will not use a requisition to create an agency contract; instead, agencies will bulkload a contract document into the SFS.
 These contract documents must include a Procurement Contract Header, Procurement Contract Line(s) and Procurement Contract Distribution information.
-The SFS systematically creates and/or updates a requisition once a Business Unit bulkloads in a Procurement Contract Line that has been marked “Include for Release” in the bulkload file.
+The SFS systematically creates and/or updates a requisition once an agency bulkloads in a Procurement Contract Line that has been marked “Include for Release” in the bulkload file.

 Guide to Financial Operations